dancheah/Resume/data/resume.md

 * Led development of new batch processing system to enable handling of large scale customer support issues.
 Mentored support engineers to become SDEs within Amazon.
 * Developed and supported multiple generations of Amazon's internally developed customer relationship management application.
-Dealt with all facets of the applications from email delivery, composing emails, billing, order manipulation, refunds and replacements.
+Dealt with all facets of the application from email delivery, composing emails, billing, order manipulation, refunds and replacements.
 * Developed an event based metrics system to measure the different aspects of customer service.
 * Prototyped Clickstream project to provide click level metrics for our web-based application.